Just-Luca/StatsForecastLab/README.md

 **`statsforecastlab.py`** — Houses the primary `StatsForecastLab` class.
 Exposes the core API: `predict`, `cross_validate`, `plot`, and `summary`.

-**`utils.py`** — Helper functions for metric computation, result aggregation, and visualization.
+**`utils.py`** — Helper functions for metric computation and result aggregation.
 Designed to be imported independently when needed.

 ---